jamiejiminlee/2024_US_Elections/README.md

-# Starter folder
+# Forecasting the 2024 US Presidential Election: Trump vs. Harris

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repo documents the steps and processes used in creating the paper "Forecasting the 2024 Election: Trump Dominates the South, Harris Leads in the Midwest".

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from "National: President: General Election: 2024 Polls | FiveThirtyEight".
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.